HRTCloudDemo/HRTCloudDemo.github.io/_labs/007-extend-chat-with-tone-analyzer.markdown

 Content of this exercise is to enhance your chat app to indicate the mood of a chat partner.

-The Tone Analyzer App that you deployed in the "Consuming Services" exercise will take the role of a micro service providing an API.
+The Tone Analyzer App that you deployed in the "Consume a Cloud Service" exercise will take the role of a micro service providing an API.

 It provides an API via the route